Xiaopengli1/Scenario-Wise-Rec/README.md

 cd Scenario-Wise-Rec
 ```

-then use pip to install our package:
+Then use pip to install our package:

 ```sh
 pip install .
 ```

 ## 3. Usage
 We provide running scripts for users.
-See `/scripts`, and dataset samples are provided in `/scripts/data`.
-You could directly test it by simply do:
+See `/scripts`, dataset samples are provided in `/scripts/data`.
+You could directly test it by simply do (such as for Ali-CCP):
 ```sh
 python run_ali_ccp_ctr_ranking_multi_domain.py --model [model_name]
 ```
-For Full-Dataset download and test, refer to the following steps.
+For full-dataset download, refer to the following steps.

 ### Step 1: Full Datasets Download

-Four Multi-Scenario/Multi-Domain Datasets are provided.
+Four multi-scenario/multi-domain datasets are provided.
 See the following table.

 | Dataset                                                                                          | Domain  Number | Users | Items | Interaction |    Download     |
 |:-------------------------------------------------------------------------------------------------|:---------------|:------|:-----:|:-----------:|:---------------:|